xiacongyi/xiacongyi.github.io/_pages/about.md

 Servives
 ===
 * Sept.
 2019 --- June 2020: group leader, "Science and Society" Freshman Seminar, supervisor: Prof. Jinjin Zheng
 * Mar.
-2022 --- June 2023: monitor, Class 3 for math-majored students at the School of the Gifted Young
+2022 --- June 2023: monitor, class 3 for math-majored students who enrolled in 2019 at the School of the Gifted Young

 ---